connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/count_good_nodes_in_binary_tree.md

 ## What I Learned

-The solution elegantly tracks the path maximum using DFS parameter passing.
-The insight that updating max before checking simplifies the logic is clever - it unifies the "equals max" and "exceeds max" cases.
+The solution effectively tracks the path maximum using DFS parameter passing.
+The insight that updating max before checking simplifies the logic is thoughtful - it unifies the "equals max" and "exceeds max" cases.
 This pattern of maintaining path-specific state through recursion parameters is common in tree problems and avoids the need for backtracking or path arrays.